tema-technion/tema-technion.github.io/how-we-think.md

 # How we think

-We study how real people make mobility decisions, how systems and AI represent those decisions, and where the two are misaligned.
+At TEMA we study how real people make mobility decisions, how systems and AI represent those decisions, and where the two align.
-At TEMA we conceptualize mobility as a decision loop between humans, systems, and algorithms.

 Travelers operate with bounded motivations and decision rules.
 Their choices generate outcomes in networks and services.